Why Latency Matters: How an Audio Interface can Help

 As we’ve seen, latency is unavoidable in a digital audio production workflow.
 But how much can we tolerate before it starts to become a problem?

-To help answer this question, consider that sound travels at around 340 meters per second.
+To help answer this, consider that sound travels at around 340 meters per second.

-If you’re sitting around 1 meter away from a piano, say, you’ll hear the piano’s sound after around 3 milliseconds.
+If you’re sitting 1 meter away from a piano, for instance, you’ll hear the piano’s sound after around 3 milliseconds.
 This delay (latency) is small enough to go unnoticed by human ears.

 But what about when the delay gets larger?